Meet Linda

 After studying with artists skilled in fiber, paint, and pastel techniques and a two-year mentor program with the Women’s Art Resources of Minnesota (WARM), her work quickly progressed from simple plant print motifs to fine art.

-Her botanical print compositions can be seen in the Dow Gallery in St. Paul, the forNOW Gallery in Minneapolis, and numerous exhibitions throughout the region.
+Her botanical print compositions can be seen in the Dow Gallery in St. Paul and numerous exhibitions throughout the region.
 In addition, her work is a part of permanent collections of Hennepin County Medical Center and the Shoreview Public Library.

 Customer Comments